diegovalle/aire.zmvm/readme.md

 Core Functions
 --------------

-The package consists mainly of four functions:
+The package consists mainly of six functions:

 -   `get_station_data` and `get_station_month_data` download pollution, wind and temperature data for each of the measuring stations in the original units (ppb, µg/m³, etc).
 -   `get_station_imeca` download pollution values for each station in IMECAs